marbo2323/fsjs-techdegree-7/README.md

 - This application requires Node.js.
 If you don't have Node.js installed, install it from [nodejs downloads](https://nodejs.org/en/download/current) by selecting the appropriate version for your operating system.
 - From your command line or terminal, install all dependencies using `npm install` command.
 - The project uses the Flickr API.
-You need an api key to use this app.
+You need an API key to use this app.
 This requires a registered [Flickr](https://www.flickr.com) account and a generated API key.
 - Create a config.js file in the root folder of the project and set the apiKey variable there.
 The content of the config.js file is similar to the following example.
     ```JavaScript
     const apiKey = "Your API key";